-WNTR uses NetworkX data objects to store network connectivity as a graph.
+WNTR can generate a NetworkX data object that stores network connectivity as a graph.
 A graph is a collection of nodes that are connected by links.
 For water networks, nodes represent junctions, tanks, and reservoirs while links represent pipes, pumps, and valves.
+The NetworkX graph can be used to analyze network structure.

-Water networks are stored as directed multigraphs.
+The type of NetworkX graph generated by WNTR is a directed multigraph.
 A directed multigraph is a graph with direction associated with links and the graph can have multiple links with the same start and end node.
 A simple example is shown in Figure 5.
 For water networks, the link direction is from the start node to the end node.
 The link direction is used as a reference to track flow direction in the network.
 For example, positive flow indicates that the flow direction is from the start node to the end node while negative flow indicates that the flow direction is from the end node to the start node.
 Multiple links with the same start and end node can be used to represent redundant pipes or backup pumps.
-In WNTR, the graph stores the start and end node of each link, node coordinates, and node and link types (i.e., tank, reservoir, valve).
-WNTR updates the graph as elements are added and removed from the water network model.
+A NetworkX graph generated from a water network model stores the start and end node of each link, node coordinates, and node and link types (i.e., Tank, Reservoir, Valve).

 NetworkX includes numerous methods to analyze the structure of complex networks.